 Still, in the years since passing Measure 98, the COVID-19 pandemic has been a gap-widener.
 Nearly all students experienced learning loss, with historically marginalized students losing significantly more ground, putting high school graduation rates at risk.
 Measure 98 requires a focus on dropout prevention and centers ninth graders’ success as a critical component of this work.
 With your support, we’re working to close those gaps and make our system more equitable for all students.

-Read on to learn more about our work in 2021.
+Read on to learn more about our recent work.

 ADVANCING RACIAL JUSTICE

 In 2021, we helped advocate to clear a path for kids to expunge their records so that they can move forward and lead a life that has options.
 Senate Bill 397 will simplify the expungement process and will improve access to housing, employment, and higher education for those previously trapped in a system that wasn’t serving them.

 We also lent our support to other organizations with a focus on passing legislation that removed crippling fees imposed by the youth justice system.
 These fees caused undo harm to the largely Black and brown kids and parents who were charged to pay them.
 Senate Bill 817 will eliminate fees, court costs, and associated fines and will apply retroactively, removing a massive burden that was keeping Oregon families from thriving.